 5. You’re not drinking enough (infused) water.

+No matter what products you place on your hair or scalp, no amount of conditioner can make up for your body's dehydration.
 Guess how many Americans are dehydrated?
 A whopping 75 percent!
 Matter of fact, a lot of health professionals will tell you that, by the time you are ready to get something to drink, you are already in need of more water in your system than you probably realize.
-Since we’re made up of mostly water (60 percent), it makes since that, when we don’t have enough of it, that can lead to headaches, fatigue, muscle cramps, blurry vision, blemished skin—and yes, dry and brittle hair.
+When we don’t have enough water it can lead to headaches, fatigue, muscle cramps, blurry vision, blemished skin—and yes, dry and brittle hair.
 So yes, definitely make sure to get no less than 8-10 glasses of water—not juice, soda or coffee…water—into your body on a daily basis.
 If you want to add a bit of taste to it and also get a boost of vitamins and minerals, make yourself some infused water.
-It’s simply water that has fruit or veggie slices in it (you can get over 20 recipes here).
+It’s simply water that has fruit or veggie slices in it.
 This one tip alone can help your hair to flourish in ways (and lengths) that you might not have seen thus far.
 Plus, the rest of your body will thank you too!

 Have some tips of your own to share?
 Drop them in the comments!